loutouk/CloudSet/README.md

-CloudSet
+# CloudSet

+The power of the mathematical set to manage your files.
+Files are hosted on your Google Drive account.
+This app is a prototype that aims to demonstrate the efficiency of set managed files for file storage and search.

-Uses Python3
+Uses Python3 and Flask.

-Make sure to install required dependencies
+Make sure to install required dependencies.

 Usage: python main.py
-# CloudSet

 ![Preview](https://github.com/loutouk/CloudSet/blob/master/report/LaTeX%20files/images/menu.png)